orta/lsif-tsc-remark-example/README.md

 </script><pre><code class="hljs language-typescript"><span class="hljs-built_in">console</span>.log(<span class="hljs-string">"Yep"</span>)</code></pre></div>
 ```

-Form there it's a matter of finessing some of the data.
+There's some errors in the results, but it's really just a matter of finessing some of the settings etc now.